Police

 The mission of the Police Department is to maintain peace and order by providing high quality police services that are responsive to the needs of the community.
 We protect life and property by apprehending those who commit criminal acts, by developing partnerships to prevent, reduce, or eliminate neighborhood problems, and by providing police services that are fair, professional, and respectful of the dignity of all individuals.

-For Emergencies Please Call 911
+For ALL Emergencies Please Call 911

 If you would like to leave a message for one of the Police Officer’s you can call 207-236-2026 and press the appropriate extension number.